-Or, in other words, if you’re seeing someone’s highlight reel, just remember that you can’t correctly judge the whole by a part.
+Or in other words, if you’re seeing someone’s highlight reel, remember that you can’t correctly judge the whole by a part.

 But secondly, and more fundamentally, we need to reorganize how we see the world and remind ourselves that God’s blessings are not finite.
 There isn’t a fixed amount of happiness, health, love, or money in the world, so it’s not a zero-sum game.
-Someone else’s good fortune cannot subtract from yours, and it cannot diminish the pool of blessings available to you in the future.
+Someone else’s good fortune cannot subtract from yours and cannot diminish the pool of blessings available to you in the future.
 His is his – אֲשֶׁר לְרֵעֶךָ – and yours is yours, and we need to respect that boundary down to the smallest detail scrupulously.
 God’s blessings are abundant, not scarce.
 The Ibn Ezra suggests that the practice of this law requires that you refine yourself to have no interest in what is not meant for you.

 As our Sages guided us, who is wealthy?
 One who celebrates and takes joy in what he has – אֵיזֶהוּ עָשִׁיר, הַשָּׂמֵחַ בְּחֶלְקוֹ.
-One interpretation even inverts the plain reading, from celebrating what you have, to celebrating what he has – בְּחֶלְקוֹ.
+One interpretation even inverts the plain reading, from celebrating what you have to celebrating what he has – בְּחֶלְקוֹ.
 We should take this sage wisdom to heart, kill the scarcity mindset, and cultivate an abundance mentality.
-Someone else’s prosperity and success don’t make your own any less likely, so be happy when someone else gets a win because yours is no further away.
+Someone else’s prosperity and success don’t make your own any less likely, so be happy when someone else wins because yours is no further away.

-So don’t look at your neighbor to see if you have as much as them; the only time you should look at what your neighbor has is to make sure that they have enough.
+So don’t look at your neighbor to see if you have as much as them; the only time you should look at what your neighbor has is to ensure they have enough.

-No person has the power to have everything they want, but it is within everyone’s power not to want what they don’t have and to cheerfully put to good use what they do have.
+No person has the power to have everything they want, but it is within everyone’s power not to want what they don’t have and to cheerfully put what they do have to good use.

 While you can’t have everything you want, it’s such a blessing to want what you have.